salvadorcandedo/ProyectoBD/_posts/Centro-de-estudios copy.md

     (
      Alumno_DNI VARCHAR NOT NULL ,
      titulacion_ID VARCHAR NOT NULL ,
-     Curso UNKNOWN
---  ERROR: Datatype UNKNOWN is not allowed
-                    NOT NULL
+     Curso VARCHAR NOT NULL ,

     )
 GO